xenserver/packer-plugin-xenserver/docs/builders/xenserver-iso.html.markdown

 ### Required:

+* Either:

+  * `iso_name` (string) - Unique name of an ISO available in XenCenter's storage repositories.
+    Or it can be the UUID of the ISO's VDI prefixed by "uuid://".
+For example: "uuid://aa2f2c86-b79a-4345-a35f-ce244f43c97a"

+* OR:

   * `iso_checksum` (string) - The checksum for the OS ISO file.
 Because ISO files are so large, this is required and Packer will verify it prior to booting a virtual machine with the ISO attached.
 The type of the checksum is specified with `iso_checksum_type`, documented below.

   * `iso_checksum_type` (string) - The type of the checksum specified in `iso_checksum`.
 Valid values are "none", "md5", "sha1", "sha256", or
     "sha512" currently.
 While "none" will skip checksumming, this is not recommended since ISO files are generally large and corruption does happen from time to time.

   * `iso_url` (string) - A URL to the ISO containing the installation image.
     This URL can be either an HTTP URL or a file URL (or path to a file).
     If this is an HTTP URL, Packer will download it and cache it between runs.

 * `remote_host` (string) - The host of the remote machine.